PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAIRequirements.md

 - A Jupyter notebook, named ```[student number]_responsible_ai.ipynb```, containing relevant Python code snippets and written explanations.
 You can find the file in your personal BUAs GitHub repository.
 - A completed ```calculate_metrics.py``` file, which is provided in your personal BUAs GitHub repository.
+- A Python script containing the unit test for the group fairness taxonomy function, as is specified in use-case 5.

-__The Jupyter notebook, and the aforementioned Python script are to be uploaded to Github no later than 5pm on last DataLab day.__
+__The Jupyter notebook, and the aforementioned Python scripts are to be uploaded to GitHub no later than 5pm on last DataLab day.__

 ***